Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 7. Bank account number: 70%

 However, in a few cases, the results would have been better if the system had received more training data and the test lasted longer.
-The rating would also be improved if the AI had access to more data about the company.
+The rating would also be improved if the AI had access to more data about the company through, for example, corporate search capability.

-REST (Representational State Transfer) — a style of software architecture that is based on a set of predefined rules.
+REST (Representational State Transfer) — a software architecture style based on a set of predefined rules.
 These rules describe how resources are defined and also allow access to them.

-I will also add that the features of the FlexiCapture program are not limited to reading invoices.
+I will also add that the FlexiCapture program's features are not limited to reading invoices.
 It also has powerful data validation and configuration mechanisms.
-It can be used to read any documents, such as forms, surveys, ballots, etc. FlexiCapture can process anything with a determined structure.
+It can read any document, such as forms, surveys, ballots, etc. FlexiCapture can process anything with a determined structure.
+Thus, it's not only dedicated to solving a singular business process.

-API (Application Programming Interface) — a set of rules that define communication between computer programs.
+API (Application Programming Interface) is a set of rules defining communication between computer programs.

 In addition, ABBYY allows integration with any IT solution using the REST API.